JonasEngstrom/medinetparser/README.md

 7. Use the web brower’s save command.

 8. Save the page in HTML format.
-This will be your input file to Medinet Parser.
+This will be your input file to Medinet ParseR.